 District information regarding the COVID-19 pandemic

 In August 2020, the state changed COVID-19 levels per county to "low," "moderate" and "substantial" risk of community transmission, which replaces phases green, yellow and red.
+Sept.
+8-Dec.
+7, 2020: Centre County has been placed in the "substantial rate of transmission" by the Pennsylvania Department of Health.

 Aug.
 25, 2020: First day of school for students.
 Students are enrolled at Bellefonte Area School District in three options in green phase for the 2020-21 school year -- full in-person learning, hybrid option and/or Bellefonte eLearning Academy.
 Heading into the first day, Interim Superintendent Tammie Burnaford has provided important information for families.
 You may find the update, here: Back-to-school information